PassbirdCo/MetaKeepCodeSamples/nfts/README.md

 This will open the frontend application on the default browser of your system.
 Enter the details like `token Id`, `from email id`, `to email id` for successful nft token transfer.

+## Directory Structure

+.
+└── nfts/
+├── backend
+├── frontend
+└── scripts

+**backend** : Contains the Mock Server for getting the Consent from the user for NFT transfer.

+**frontend** : Contains the code for demo application for P2P NFT transfer

+**scripts** : Contains Code to deploy a new NFT collection, Mint tokens, lock and unlock tokens.

 ## User Guide

 You can find detailed instructions on using this repository and many tips in [its documentation](https://docs.metakeep.xyz/reference/nft-101).